Interview anyone of any stripe about the Giant Marsh living shorelines project and the same two words will be in every other sentence: high tide.

 in our toolbox sooner rather than later,” says Boyer.

 Ariel Rubissow Okamoto is both today’s editor-in-chief and the founding editor of ESTUARY magazine (1992-2001).
 She enjoys writing in-depth, silo-crossing stories about water, restoration, and science.
-She’s a co-author of a Natural History of San Francisco Bay (UC Press 2011), frequent contributor of climate change stories to Bay Nature magazine, and occasional essayist for publications like the San Francisco Chronicle.
+She’s a co-author of a Natural History of San Francisco Bay (UC Press 2011), frequent contributor of climate change stories to Bay Nature magazine, and occasional essayist for publications like the San Francisco Chronicle (see her Portfolio here).
 In other lives, she has been a vintner, soccer mom, and waitress.
 She lives in San Francisco close to the Bay with her architect husband Paul Okamoto.